matthew-brett/barts-setup/barts_setup.md

 We use the [Proclaim application](https://faithlife.com/products/proclaim) to control the outputs to the projector / clergy monitor.

+We also use Switcher to pass these outputs to Switcher Studio on the IPAD, via the network.

-Call this the PROCLAIM OUTPUT.
+Call this output — the PROCLAIM OUTPUT.

-The sources for Switcher Studio, running on the IPAD are:
+The Switcher Studio application runs on the IPAD.
+It receives the following
+inputs:

 * Sound input from an external USB sound box.
-* Video camera input from the IPHONE 12.
+* Video camera input via the network from the IPHONE 12.
-* Video camera input from the IPHONE SE.
+* Video camera input via the network from the IPHONE SE.
-* Video screen input from the MACBOOK PROCLAIM OUTPUT.
+* Video screen input via the network from the MACBOOK PROCLAIM OUTPUT.

 In order for Switcher Studio (on the IPAD) to get the video inputs, each of the IPHONE 12, IPHONE SE and the MACBOOK run the Switcher Cast application.